AMPATH/ampath-forms/docs/getting-started/create_a_form.md

 ## Step 2.
 Create a form

 Click the **Create New** button.
 You will be directed to the Schema Editor page showing a basic form schema scaffold.
+A form schema consists of pages, sections and questions.

 ![Schema editor](/img/schema-editor.png)

-Click the hamburger menu in the top-left of the page to begin constructing your schema.
+Launch the **Interactive Schema Builder** by clicking the hamburger menu in the top-left of the page to begin constructing your schema.

 ![Hamburger menu](/img/hamburger-menu.png)

-We'll type in `Test POC Exit Care Form v1.0` as the name of our form.
+We'll type in `Test POC Patient Consent Form v1.0` as the name of our form.
 Click the green tick when done to update the schema.

 ![Specify the name of the form](/img/add-form-name.png)